qitta/libhugin/docs/user_manual/manual.rst

 A user profile is formatted like a python dictionary.
 It has a *default* key, which specifies a list with movie providers.
-The first available provider result according to that list will be copied to be the composer result base.
+The first available provider result according to that list will be copied to be the compose result base.
 Besides the default key you can specify movie attribute keys with a list of providers as value.
 Those attributes will be filled in according to the same schema.

-Creating a simple user profile for the composer postprocessor plugin:
+Creating a simple user profile for the compose postprocessor plugin:

 .. code-block:: sh